International Travel and Programs Policy for CU-Boulder

 Approved by the Provost - November, 2009

-In order to better support international activities and to address risk management issues for the university and its faculty, staff, and students undertaking international travel, the University of Colorado Boulder establishes the following guidelines for traveling internationally on university-related business.
+In order to better support international activities and to address risk management issues for the university and its faculty, staff, and students undertaking international travel, the University of Colorado Boulder has established the following policy for traveling internationally on university-related business.
 Note that this policy specifically excludes all personal leisure or vacation travel.

 The existing CU System policy regarding international travel remains in place.
-The system has developed a revised Travel Authorization form that will collect more information and provide greater reference material for international travelers.
-The following new CU-Boulder protocol will better inform faculty and staff regarding issues related to risk management, health and safety, and export controls and allow the campus to maintain better records of our international work.
+The following CU-Boulder protocol will better inform faculty and staff regarding issues related to risk management, health and safety, and export controls and allow the campus to maintain between records of our international work.

 Policy on International Travel and Programs

-This CU-Boulder policy applies to the following two types of international travel and programs:
+This CU-Boulder policy applies to the following three types of international travel and programs:

 Any faculty or staff members who are traveling with students internationally--for example to an international professional conference--need to provide their travel information to the Office of International Education to include names, dates, specific travel destinations and purpose.

 If the travel includes three or more students or if academic credit will be awarded, the program leader will be required to meet with appropriate staff in of the Office of International Education as early as is feasible.
+OIE will vet the programs to ensure that best practices for health, safety and security are being followed; OIE will provide pre-departure information for travelers and group leaders, and will insure travelers in a comprehensive group travel insurance program.
+There is a small fee for these services and for the insurance coverage.
 For formal academic programs, nine months lead time may be needed.
-All study abroad programs, must be operated through the Office of International Education and have the approval of the campus-wide Study Abroad Committee.
-This process aims to ensure that all our Study Abroad programs have appropriate planning, implementation and faculty
+All study abroad programs, or programs offered abroad for academic credit must be operated through the Office of International Education and have the approval of the campus-wide Study Abroad Committee.
+This process aims to ensure that all our Study Abroad programs and credit bearing activities abroad have appropriate planning, review, approval and implementation.

 International travel by staff, students or faculty which is undertaken strictly for personal reasons does not encumber the university in any way to be responsible for assistance, responsibility, or liability in the event of any adverse consequences as part of that travel.
 International travel which has both a personal component and a university-related component needs to be reported to the CU-Boulder Office of International Education detailing the university-related component.